 \section{Code Listings}

-We advise the reader to keep in mind that the Stan modeling language parameterizes the normal distribution using the mean and standard deviation where as we have used a mean and variance parameterization throughout this text.
+We advise the reader to keep in mind that the Stan modeling language parameterizes the normal distribution using the mean and standard deviation whereas we have used a mean and variance parameterization throughout this text.

 \lstinputlisting[caption={Data generating process for linear regression},label={lst:gen_lin_regr_c}] {gen_lin_regr_c.stan} \lstinputlisting[caption={Inference model for linear regression} ,label={lst:linregr_c}]{lin_regr_c.stan} \lstinputlisting[caption={8 schools, centered parameterization} ,label={lst:schoolcp}]{8schools_centered.stan} \lstinputlisting[caption={8 schools, non-centered parameterization} ,label={lst:schoolncp}]{8schools.stan}